 Each person assigned to this category must have:

-(a) a university degree or equivalent in technical and/or engineering sciences, physics, nuclear engineering.
+a university degree or equivalent in technical and/or engineering sciences, physics, nuclear engineering.

-In addition, each person assigned to this category must fully comply with the following requirement:
+In addition, each person assigned to this category must fully meet at least one of the following requirements, while all persons assigned to this category must collectively meet all of the following requirements:

-at least 5 years of relevant work experience related to radiation safety at nuclear facilities issues: preparing safety analysis reports (in the field of radiation safety), preparing radiation safety measures, planning radiologically hazardous work;
+at least 5 years of relevant work experience related to radiation safety at nuclear facilities issues, i.e. preparation pf safety analysis reports (in the field of radiation safety), development of radiation safety measures, planning radiologically hazardous work;

-has drafted at least one technical design and/or safety justification documents or part thereof for a radioactive waste management facility and/or has carried out the regulatory review of these documents or part thereof;
+experience in drafting at least one technical design and/or safety justification documents or part thereof for a radioactive waste management facility and/or experience in carrying out the regulatory review of at least one of such documents or part thereof.

 Documents to be submitted:

-list of experts by category
+list of experts by category (according to the provided in Part C of the Conditions of Tender)

-lists of expert qualifications
+lists of expert qualifications (according to the provided in Part C of the Conditions of Tender)

-descriptions of the academic and professional experience of the experts;
+descriptions of the academic and professional experience of the experts (according to the provided in Part C of the Conditions of Tender);

 letters of intent and expert declarations (if experts will only be hired after the contract is signed);